The Ultimate Engagement Guide on How To Plan a Wedding Proposal

 McNeile Photography | Whitehurst Gallery

-4. Hire a Professional Wedding Planner
+Hire a Professional Wedding Planner

 “Depending on how intricate the proposal is, it might be a good idea to enlist the aid of friends, family, or an event planner.
 Not only does this show that you care about family/friends being a part of your new lives together it also gives you a support system to go to and talk about so you don’t have to keep the secret alone.
 Enlisting their aid can give you perspectives that you wouldn’t have thought about on your own.
 Just make sure they can keep a secret and lie on the spot if needed.
 We had a bride run into one of her friends at the hotel where she was about to be proposed to.
 Luckily, her friend was quick on her feet and utilized the fact that there was a wedding going on that day and said she was attending.
 She even went with the wedding guests up to the rooftop but veered away once out of sight.” -Melanie Eubanks, Lemon Drops Weddings & Events

-“Don't be afraid to plan far in advance and to invest in this special day.
+“Don’t be afraid to plan far in advance and to invest in this special day.
 Planning a proposal can be one of the most exciting and nerve-wracking things you might ever do.
-Keep it a secret In order to make it the ‘perfect' proposal.
+Keep it a secret in order to make it the ‘perfect’ proposal.
 To keep it a secret, start by hiring a professional to plan your proposal.
 When you hire our team, we can handle most of the vendor communication and planning so that there are no slip-ups on your end.
-It takes out a huge chunk of emails and phone calls so that you can fly under the radar and your partner won't suspect a thing.” -Delaney Driver, Wilder Mind Events
+It takes out a huge chunk of emails and phone calls so that you can fly under the radar and your partner won’t suspect a thing.” -Delaney Driver, Wilder Mind Events

 “Look for an event planner who offers proposal services.
 Our team has been asked to arrange for quite a few proposals.
 If you are not hiring an event planner, find an accomplice to help set everything up.
 You will not have time that day to get everything laid out on your own.” -Tammy Waterman, Special Moments Event Planning

-5. Hire a Professional Photographer/Videographer
+Hire a Professional Photographer/Videographer

 “Capturing video of such a moment can be such an amazing heirloom to have!
 The key difference between a friend using an iPhone and a professional videographer is audio and video quality.
 As professional videographers, we can hide a microphone in your shirt and be able to capture high-quality audio of your partner’s reaction and yours as well!
 If you end up hiring the same videographer to capture your wedding, we can even use the footage and audio from the proposal in the storyline of your wedding film.
 Imagine showing your future children and grandchildren that film!” -Bonnie Newman, Mars and the Moon Films